kuhchung/kuhchung.github.io/pages/Armor-Skills-Tier-List.md

 Quality of life skill for those who pill-seed.

 ### Razor Sharp
 Once you realize that Speed Sharpen is both better *and* easier to gem in, this skill loses a lot of its appeal.
+It's also at odds with Sharpness+1 just because of how the Ceadeus armor pieces work, so even if you wanted it, you would be hard pressed to get it.
+And like I said... it sucks anyway.

 ## C Tier